Suzanne Royce: Motorsports career

 Royce emigrated from the United Kingdom to the United States in 1970.
-She began her involvement as a scrutineer with the Detroit Region of the Sports Car Club of America in the early 1970's, serving as Chief Scrutineer for her first regional event by 1976.
+She began her involvement as a scrutineer with the Detroit Region of the Sports Car Club of America in the early 1970s, serving as Chief Scrutineer for her first regional event by 1976.
 When Formula 1 came to Detroit in 1982, she volunteered as a member of the scrutineering team.
 She quickly took on a leadership role, becoming co-Chief Scrutineer in 1985 and taking over the reins independently in 1986.

 She served as the sole Chief Scrutineer for Formula 1 in the United States from 1985 through 2021.
 After the United States Grand Prix moved to the Circuit of the Americas (COTA - Austin, TX) in 2012, she was also asked to serve as Chief Scrutineer for other international motorsports events at COTA, Sebring, and various street circuits throughout the US.

 In 2012, Royce co-authored a book entitled Learn & Compete: A Primer for Formula SAE, Formula Student, and Formula Hybrid Teams.
 The book provides an introduction to the engineering and team management aspects that students may want to consider as they participate in the Formula SAE, Formula Student, or Formula Hybrid competitions.